Copper masks are the latest craze. Should you buy one?

 So should you buy a copper mask?
 Schmidt says that if a copper textile has been scientifically evaluated, it could be an improvement on the average cloth mask.
 The problem is that most copper masks on the market haven’t been studied.

-Cupron’s copper masks–which are currently only available for institutions to purchase–have been studied and registered by the EPA, so Schmidt believes they’re trustworthy.
+Cupron’s copper masks—which are currently only available for institutions to purchase—have been studied and registered by the EPA, so Schmidt believes they’re trustworthy.
 But most other copper masks popping up haven’t been put to the test.
 “Many companies selling copper masks have not gone through the rigorous approach of getting their products registered or done studies to evaluate their masks,” says Schmidt.
-“They could just be bad copy cats of Cupron’s mask.”
+“They could just be bad copycats of Cupron’s mask.”

 If you’re interested in purchasing a copper mask, Schmidt urges caution.
 “You need to know what you’re buying and how to properly use it,” he says.
 “Do your homework.
 Don’t buy the first mask you stumble across.”